myltik/azure-docs.ru-ru/articles/iot-suite/securing-iot-ground-up.md

 <properties
- pageTitle="Обеспечение комплексной безопасности в Интернете вещей | Microsoft Azure" description="В этой статье описываются встроенные средства обеспечения безопасности Microsoft Azure IoT Suite." services="" suite="iot-suite" documentationCenter=""
+ pageTitle="Securing your Internet of Things from the ground up | Microsoft Azure" description="This article describes the built-in security features of the Microsoft Azure IoT Suite" services="" suite="iot-suite" documentationCenter=""